-Data released by HM Revenue & Customs (HMRC) at the end of July reveals that it received £1.8 billion in inheritance tax (IHT) receipts for the second quarter of 2022, £300 million more than April to June last year.
+Data released by HM Revenue & Customs (HMRC) in October reveals that it received a record £3.5 billion in inheritance tax (IHT) receipts for the first six months of the 2022/23 tax year.
+The previous record was £3.1 billion in the same period last year.
 This continues the upward trend seen over the last 10 years.

 It is therefore definitely worth taking a little time now to review your inheritance tax situation and take steps to reduce this unwelcome tax liability for your family and heirs.
 Make sure your estate planning is set up to make the most of the available exemptions and allowances, as well as the tax planning opportunities to reduce or eliminate your liabilities.
 Don’t rely on IHT planning set up years ago; you need to review your estate planning regularly to ensure it is up to date and remains on track to achieve your wishes.

 Please don’t hesitate to contact us to review your inheritance tax exposure and your estate planning, particularly to confirm if it’s suitable for a UK national living in your particular country of residence.

 Key facts about UK inheritance tax

 - UK IHT is charged when assets are transferred to someone else, usually on death but also potentially on lifetime gifts.